 In scripts, all lines that begin with "syspara" must be followed by two numbers that identify the parameter ID number that is being set and that ID number's new value.
+The value numbers and their settings for the Pilot Level were also shown.
 To list the values and parameter settings for any parameter, type in sysparavalues followed by a space and then the parameter's "syspara" number.